SAP/luigi/docs/general-settings.md

 ### User settings

-In order to display a user settings dialog and manage data it is neccessary to define a user settings schema.
+Luigi allows you to display a user settings dialog and manage user data.
+In order to do that, it is neccessary to define a user settings schema.
 The schema is defined in a `userSettingGroups` object.
 Each `userSettingGroup` could have the following meta data:

 ```javascript